-A long time ago, back in the dark ages of 2008, we wrote an article about building your SEO content.
+A long time ago, back in the dark ages of 2008, we wrote an article about how to build content for SEO without bombarding your readers.
 We know, because we recently practiced a little bit of the due diligence we preach so much about, and performed a content audit.
 Although it’s easy to say, “Things have changed a lot” or “SEO changes quickly,” we got a good view of how much things have changed by digging through our dusty archives.

 The original version of this article, “Building Your SEO Content” (no longer available), was written in simple terms anyone can understand.
 Write articles rich in content and key terms.
 Even then, we were cautioning businesses to keep the terms to a minimum, and not overpower the content with SEO.
 Yet, we also spoke about things like article directories and Ezine sites.

 Yes, indeed – many things have changed.
 One of the biggest things to change is our own approach to content development and marketing; you can’t help but grow your understanding when you put things in practice on a daily basis.